• Share this on:

 Ask your question

 Exporters of processed fruit, vegetables and nuts must closely monitor the development of market requirements in Europe.
 The changes are more frequent than ever.
-For example, the EU regulation for marketing of fruit and vegetables is in a revision phase.
+For example, the EU regulation for marketing fruit and vegetables has been published.
 A lot of organisations are giving their input as they are not happy with the draft proposal.
 Importers are expected to register on new platforms for customs control.
-Also, the labelling of origin will most probably become mandatory.
-Free trade agreements are in negotiations.
+The labelling of origin has also become mandatory.
+Free trade agreements are in negotiation.

 The market requirement changes are very dynamic.